pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-03-02-result-RandomDistinct2.md

 ## Hashes

 Again, `robin_hood::hash` is the clear winner.
 The second fastest hash `absl::Hash` is in fact quite a bit slower in this benchmark.
-E.g. the fastest hashmap `tsl::robin_map` is about 10% faster when it uses `robin_hood::hash`.
-Identity hash is still the fastest for many hashes, but again it is a dangerous choice: Absl maps and phmap simply timeout again.
-The reason Identity hash works so well for some hashes is that the numbers are small, and change in the lower bits.
-If we would generate random numbers e.g. this way: `rng(max_rng) << 10` Identity hash would have much worse performance due to many collisions.
+E.g. the fastest hashmap `tsl::robin_map` is about 10% faster when it uses `robin_hood::hash`. `libstdc++-v3` hash is still the fastest for many hashes, but again it is a dangerous choice: Absl maps and phmap simply timeout again.
+The reason `libstdc++-v3` hash works so well for some hashes is that the numbers are small, and change in the lower bits.
+If we would generate random numbers e.g. this way: `rng(max_rng) << 10` the trival hash from `libstdc++-v3` would have much worse performance due to many collisions.

 `folly::hasher` is again dangerous as well.
 It does not time out, but the runtime is extremely bad for some maps.
 I belive the reason is this: the hash uses a native `crc32` instruction.
 While the instruction is quite fast, it only generates a 32bit hash.
 Some hashmaps rely on 64bit hash data though.